L S LOWRY PRINTS

 An Introduction to L S Lowry Prints

-In many cases his prints are now making more than original pencil drawings, a fact which possibly indicates that the market is due for a ‘correction’.
+In some cases his signed prints are now making more than original pencil drawings, a fact which possibly indicates that the market is due for a ‘correction’.
 As such we would advise anyone with a Lowry print to consign it for sale now, at the very top of the market, rather than on the other side of the curve when prices are falling.

 We can advise the value of your Lowry print and help you find the best place to sell it, taking care of all the administration and logistics too.
 So if you have a Lowry print and you would like a valuation please contact us for more information.